-Outside of the National Congress, these are considered to be the premier events on the NZ Bridge Calendar and may from time to time also be used as selection events for the New Zealand Representative Teams.
+Outside of the National Congress, these are the premier events on the NZ Bridge Calendar and may from time to time also be used as selection events for the New Zealand Representative Teams.
 Therefore, NZ Bridge is concerned that the technical management and the Conditions of Contest for these Tournaments are of the highest standard.